DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 A tiny skin lump on the flank under local anaesthetic sits at the gentle end, while a larger or awkwardly placed lump needing a full general anaesthetic, more theatre time and careful closure costs considerably more.
-Location matters a lot: lumps near an eyelid, on a paw or over a joint are fiddly and may need extra skill.
-Whether the tissue is sent for laboratory analysis is another big swing, though it is money well spent for peace of mind.
-Practice type plays a part too, with corporate-owned practices averaging around 18.3% more than independents, and an out-of-hours removal costing more than a planned daytime appointment.
+Location matters a lot: lumps near an eyelid, on a paw or over a joint are fiddly and may need extra skill and a longer procedure.
+Whether the tissue is sent for laboratory analysis is another big swing.
+It adds a separate fee on top of the surgery, but it is what turns a guess into an answer.
+Practice ownership plays a real part too.
+The CMA looked at the vet sector and found corporate-owned practices charging 18.3% more on average than independents, and it also found vet prices had risen 63% between 2016 and 2023, so the same procedure can cost noticeably more now than it did a few years ago, and can cost more again depending on which type of practice you walk into.
+Where you live matters as well: a practice in an area with high running costs and rent will price differently to one in a cheaper part of the country.
+An out-of-hours or emergency removal, where the lump has become urgent, costs more than a planned daytime appointment booked in advance.

 How to pay less